coderrata/GoToRust/NOTES.md

 ### NOTES:
 #### As I progress this will hold my thought process throughout and explanations (for myself mostly)

+**Day One:**
+- Youtube'd Go compiler
+  - Learned where to locate the compiler code
+  - Came across Go arenas experimental Garbage Collection system to see its relevance to what I'm doing.
+I don't think there is any.
+  -

 ### Where did the idea come from?
 > I saw a video that described the differences between using a typical programming language and Rust and everyone really came to the same conclusion that - 'It was more difficult'.